ZexCraft/frontend/README.md

    - Send Relationship Request
    - If you own the NFT, display all relationship requests.
 On relationship created, direct to relationship page confetti animation
    - If you do not own the NFT, show all of your NFTs to form the relationship.

+3. Relationship page UI

-   - Relationship page.
-Display NFT and your children etc.
+   - Display NFT and your children etc.
+   - Make Supabase work

-3. Tree??? - NO
+4. Tree??? - NO

 ### Integrations